Annex A: Design Change Categorization Checklist

 No.: L3

-Question: Will the design change modify a DAL D or a non-safety related system that is connected to a system with a safety classification of ‘Catastrophic’, ‘Hazardous’, or ‘Major’?
+Question: Will the design change modify a system with hazards classified as 'Minor' or 'No Safety Effect (NSE)' that is connected, and consequently may propagate a cyber-attack, to a system with a hazard classified as ‘Catastrophic’, ‘Hazardous’, or ‘Major’?

 Response: Yes/No